Ha'ena Beach Park

 • Nice beach park for picnics, beachcombing and sunbathing

-• Camping is allowed with a permit
+• Camping at Ha'ena Beach Park is not allowed

 Show Form